Jeremy Northam: Screen and stage

 Northam made his screen debut on television in the series American Playhouse, as Mr. Benson in the episode "Suspicion".
 He followed with appearances in ITV's Wish Me Luck (1987) and Piece of Cake (1988).

 Northam performed at the Royal National Theatre – he replaced both Ian Charleson and Daniel Day-Lewis in the role of Hamlet (1989), when they had to withdraw, and won the 1990 Laurence Olivier Award for Best Newcomer in a Play for his performance in The Voysey Inheritance.

 He has appeared frequently in British films such as Carrington (1995), Emma (1996), The Winslow Boy (1999), An Ideal Husband (1999), Enigma (2001), and as Welsh actor and singer Ivor Novello in Gosford Park (2001).
-He made his American film debut in The Net (1995).
+He made his American film debut in The Net (1995) and also starred in Guillermo del Toro's English-language directorial debut Mimic (1997).

 In 2002, he starred in the film Cypher.
 That same year, he portrayed singer Dean Martin in the CBS film Martin and Lewis and golfer Walter Hagen in Bobby Jones: Stroke of Genius in 2004.

 In 2007 and 2008, he portrayed Thomas More on the Showtime series, The Tudors.

 He played John Brodie Innes in the 2009 film Creation, based on the life of Charles Darwin.
 In the 2015 film The Man Who Knew Infinity, he portrayed the philosopher Bertrand Russell.
 He played British Prime Minister Anthony Eden in the 2016 Netflix drama series The Crown.